posm/OpenMapKitServer/docs/development-installation.md

 ```sh
 export DISABLE_AUTH=1
 ```

+### Users and roles

+You can edit the [util/users.json](../util/users.json) file to set the users, passwords and roles.
+We have two main user roles:

+* `dataviewer` - can see the submissions and download submissions data.
+* `admin` - have all `dataviewer` permissions and can upload forms and archive/unarchive/delete forms.

+Anonymous and other user roles can see the formList, download forms, but does not have access to submissions.

 ### Run on development mode

 To start the server in the development mode, use `npm startdev`, it will make the React App restart each time the frontend code is updated.